lxsmnsyc/scoped-model/packages/react-graph-state/README.md

 ### Creating a Graph Node

 To create a graph node, you must invoke the `createGraphNode` function.
 This function an object with 1 required field and 2 optional fields.
 * `get`: acts as a default value.
 If a function is supplied, the function is lazily evaluated as it enters the `GraphDomain` to provide the default value.
 This function may also be invoked again if the dependencies update.
-The function receives two parameters:
+The function an object with 2 fields:
+  * `{ get, set }`: An interface for controlling graph nodes.
     * `get(dependencyNode)`: Registers the `dependencyNode` as a dependency and returns the dependency's current state.
 If the `dependencyNode` updates its state at some point, the created graph node reacts to the state and invokes the `get` function to recompute and produce the new state.
     * `set(newValue)`: Sets the new state for the graph node.
 * `set`: Optional.
 Registers a state mutation side-effect.
 This function is invoked when the graph node is scheduled for state update.
-The function receives three parameters:
+The function receives two parameters:
+  * `{ get, set }`: An interface for controlling graph nodes.
     * `get(node)`: Reads the node's value.
 Unlike `get`, the node is not treated as a dependency and therefore `set` won't be invoked when dependencies update.
     * `set(node, action)`: Mutates the node's state. `action` may be a value or a function that receives the current state of the node and returns the new state, similar to `useState`'s `setState`.
   * `newValue`: The new state for the graph node.
 * `key`: Optional.
 Uses the provided key instead of a generated key.
 Provided key may be shared, although `get` and `set` functions may be different depending on the node instance passed.
 Use with caution.